-AMD in Advanced Talks to Buy Xilinx for $30B
+AMD in advanced talks to buy Xilinx for $30B

 Chip stocks have gained nearly 30% this year